wearable-motion-capture/arm-pose-estimation/README.md

 ## Experimental Scripts

 We augment arm pose estimations with further modes.
 For example, to interface with ROS or to recognize voice commands.
-These are marked as experimental because they are less extensively documented, and they will be suspect to future development.
+These are marked as experimental because they are less extensively documented, and it is guaranteed that they will be subject to future development.
 Further, they depend on external APIs, such as ROS and the Google Cloud transcription service.
 You can find the experimental scripts in the [experimental_scripts](https://github.com/wearable-motion-capture/arm-pose-estimation/blob/main/experimental_scripts) directory.